Augmented Dynamic Gordon Growth Model: Locally Risk--Minimizing Strategy

-To obtain the locally risk--minimizing strategy, we need a distribution of a random variable, which is a sum of the price at time $t+1$ and the dividend at time $t+1$ conditional on $\mathcal{H}_t$.
-It follows from the first line of system \eqref{06016} that the log stock price at time $t$ is given by
+To price the European call and put options and equity--linked life insurance products under the martingale measure $\tilde{\mathbb{P}}^*$, we need a distribution of the log stock price process at time $k$ for $k=t+1,\dots,T$ under the $(t,u)$--forward probability measure $\hat{\mathbb{P}}_{t,u}^*$.
+For this reason, it follows from equation \eqref{05.030} that the distribution of the log stock price process at time $T$ is given by

-under the risk--neutral probability measure $\mathbb{\tilde{P}}$.
-If we substitute the above equation into the approximation equation \eqref{06002}, then we have